Wilhelman/Temple-Escape/README.md

 ## Innovations
 * Player and enemy animations are read from an xml file.
 * Spawn enemy points are created with Tiled and read from the tmx file of the map.
-* Pause menu impelmented.
+* Pause menu implemented.
 * You can change game language (dictionary read from an xml file) in settings: english, spanish, catalan... and even klingon if you don't belong to our planet!

 ## Team members

 _García Subirana, Guillermo's responsability and Github account_

-* In charge of all code related to save and load, fade between modules, and other parts of code.
+* In charge of all code related to IA, pathfinding, preservation of changes, interaction between modules and other parts of code.
 * [Github account](https://github.com/Wilhelman)

 _Masó Garcia, Víctor's responsability and Github account_